mclevey/CV/cv_mclevey.md

 ## Journal Articles Under Review

 \ind John McLevey, *Alexander Graham*, *Reid McIlroy-Young*, *Pierson Browne*, and Kathryn S. Plaisance.
-"Intellectual Status and disciplinary boundaries: A statistical network analysis of the relationships between philosophy of science and the sciences."
+"Indifferent interdisciplinary: intellectual status and disciplinary boundaries between philosophy of science and the sciences."
 Under review at *Scientometrics*.

 \ind John McLevey, *Alexander Graham*, and *Pierson Browne*.
 "Network Structure and the 'Chain of Trust' in Free/Libre Open Source Software Development: The Case of Linux."
 Under review at *Science, Technology, and Human Values*.